CS2103AUG2016-T10-C4/Main/docs/UserGuide.md

    Mark task 3 as complete and delete it from the todo.

 #### Remove a task from the calendar : `remove`
 Remove a specified calendar task from the KeyboardWarrior.
-Irreversible.<br>
+Action is irreversible.<br>
-Format: `remove INDEX`
+Format: `*remove* INDEX`

 > Complete the calendar task at the specified `INDEX` The index refers to the index number shown on the calendar<br>